nextcloud/documentation/admin_manual/maintenance/manual_upgrade.rst

 .. important::
    Before upgrading, especially between major versions (e.g. v27.y.z -> v28.y.z) please review
    :ref:`critical changes<critical-changes>` first.
-These are highlights of changes that may be required in your environment to accomodate changes in Nextcloud Server.
+These are highlights of changes that may be required in your environment to accommodate changes in Nextcloud Server.
 These notes are periodically revised as needed so it is a good idea to revisit them even when proceeding with minor and maintenance upgrades just in case.